 Studying Referral Traffic

-Studying Search Traffic
+Studying Organic Traffic

 A niche with high search traffic would mean you should investigate the organic search positioning of these top sites.
 You can use our Organic Research reports and Keyword Gap tool to identify the keywords that each site ranks for and identify any gaps.